Markuss-9/.dotfiles/README.md

 Using stow to automatically install configuration packages, it doesnt install programs but it only creates symlinks of the configuration files.
 Naming convention: `<package name>/<directory>` for example `nvim/.config/nvim` because nvim is inside `.config/nvim`

+## Hyprland

+Use `web` command to see the key events from Wayland.
+DON'T USE `sudo showkey`, runs in Linux console giving the raw kernel keycode (not correct for hyprland)

+## Others

 Run the following command to let all shell files executable

 ```bash